anche-raja/AWS_Gen_AI_Dev_Prof_Certificate/exercises/terraform_state/README.md

   -var 'aws_region=us-east-1'
 ```

-Outputs will show the bucket, table, and region.
+✅ Outputs will display the bucket, table, and region.

-## Backend configuration for other stacks
+## Use as backend in other stacks
-After this stack is applied, configure your other Terraform projects to use the remote backend:
+Add an S3 backend to your other Terraform projects:

 ```hcl
 terraform {